-All students applying for Master Degree admission are

-- Candidates may be asked by the Program Director to attend an interview. - English Proficiency Tests must be taken no more than two years prior to admission to Abu Dhabi University.
-Minimum English proficiency scores are set for each program and should be 79 Internet Based TOEFL, or 550 paper-based IT TOEFL (taken at ADUKG or Amideast) or 6.0 in Academic IELTS, EMSAT min score of 1400.
+- All students applying for Master Degree admission are required to have a baccalaureate degree (or equivalent qualification) in a directly related discipline from an accredited university recognized by the UAE Ministry of Education.
+The applicant should have a Cumulative Grade Point Average of at least 3.0 on a 4.00 point scale or its established equivalent in relevant undergraduate course work. - Candidates may be asked by the Program Director to attend an interview. - English Proficiency Tests must be taken no more than two years prior to admission to Abu Dhabi University.
+Minimum English proficiency scores are set for each program and should be 79 Internet Based TOEFL, or 550 paper-based IT TOEFL (taken at ADUKG or Amideast) or 6.0 in Academic IELTS, EMSAT min score of 1400, taken within the last 18 months; - For certain postgraduate programs taught in Arabic a minimum score of 950 on the English language portion of the EmSat examination, or its equivalent on other national or internationally-recognized tests that are approved by CAA, such as TOEFL scores of 139 CBT, 51 iBT, 450 PBT, or 4.5 IELTS, or their equivalents on another standardized national or internationallyrecognized test that is approved by the Commission and EmSat Arabic 1250.